In this guide

 That circular trap is the first thing most expats hit, and nobody warns you about it before you land.

 This guide walks you through the exact process of opening a bank account in the Netherlands, in the right order, without getting stuck in that loop.
+I’ve also added dedicated sections on the specific situations I’m asked about most often: opening an account without a BSN, opening from abroad, joint accounts, student accounts, and options for non-residents.

 The Timeline at a Glance